Who can participate in the survey?

 Yes, however it is best to complete the survey in one session.
 Allow half an hour for this although you may complete it in a much shorter time (e.g. 15-20 minutes).

 The survey does not time out due to inactivity at your computer.
+If you leave your survey for 20 minutes or more, you will be able to continue from the point you stopped but not change previously answered questions.
 If you are using a shared computer and cannot complete it in one session, it’s recommended that you save your progress and log out of the survey.

 Be sure to take note of the password you create at the start of the survey.
 To save and exit then return to the survey, use your password to return to where you left off.
 You will be able to go forward in the survey but not back to questions completed in an earlier session.